Getting started with LPM

 Basic Usage

 LPM is a command line tool that should be invoked from the root folder of your project (i.e. for an Automation Studio project this is the folder that contains your project’s .apj file).
-After installation, LPM is added to the Path environment variable, and is accessible globally.
+After a global install, lpm is on your PATH and accessible from any directory.
 Basic invocation works as follows:

 lpm <command> [packages]